3600 - Distribution and Posting of Promotional Materials

 3.2.1.
 ALL Non-governmental, nonprofit organization information, and for profit advertisements, and business promotional materials, to include employee businesses or financial interests, must be approved by and distributed through the Washington County School District Foundation.
 Alternative promotional material distribution methods using school or district resources must not be established by school employees, administrators, parent-teacher organizations or associations.

-- All requests to distribute or display advertising emails, electronic flyers, flyers, posters or materials must be reviewed and approved by the Washington County School District Foundation Director.
+- All requests to distribute or display advertising emails, electronic flyers, flyers, posters or materials must be reviewed and approved by the Washington County School District Foundation Director or designee.

-- Unless approved under this policy, Schools must not distribute non-governmental fliers, promotional material, or advertisements.
+- Unless approved under this policy, Schools must not distribute or display non-governmental flyers, posters, advertising material, or advertisements.

-- Fliers must be pre-approved before printing.
+- All flyers or posters must be pre-approved.
 Interested individuals must email a sample to Washington County School District Foundation (WCSD Foundation) office for approval BEFORE printing.
-Email to: email@example.com
+Email to: firstname.lastname@example.org

 - The following disclaimer must be printed in at least a 10 point font size, and displayed clearly at the bottom of the flier:

 "These materials are neither sponsored nor endorsed by Washington County School District.
-Washington County School District Foundation has received direct financial benefit for distribution of this flier."
+Washington County School District Foundation has received direct financial benefit for distribution of this flyer."

-- The fliers must be bundled in the following manner:
+- If physical flyers, the flyers must be bundled in the following manner;

-- Approved fliers must be divided into groups of 30 and packaged per school according to the official distribution list.
+- Approved flyers must be divided into groups of 30 and packaged per school according to the official distribution list.

 - Label each school bundle with the school name in the upper right corner.

 3.2.2.
-Governmental, college, or university information, fliers, and event materials:
+Governmental, college, or university information, flyers, and event materials:

-In keeping with the intent of the Board to distribute information about governmental events or information and college/university events or information, governmental organizations and college/universities may email a copy of the promotional information to firstname.lastname@example.org.
-If approved, the governmental requestor may deliver the promotional material copies directly to the school for distribution at the local principal's or administrator's discretion.
-A signed approval slip from the Superintendent must be given to the school with the promotional material or the fliers will be discarded.
+In keeping with the intent of the Board to distribute information about governmental events or information and college/university events or information, governmental organizations and college/universities may email a copy of the promotional information to email@example.com.
+If approved, the governmental requestor may deliver the PDF of the flyer to the Foundation via distribution @washk12.org.
+A signed approval slip from the Superintendent must be given to the school with the promotional material or the flyers will be discarded.
 The requestor should allow up to 14 days for the approval process and the signed approval slip to be returned.

 This information MUST NOT include advertisements or promotional material for third parties, non-profit organizations, or any other organization not specifically designated as governmental, college, university.
 School parent-teacher organizations are not restricted under this paragraph.
 If the information or material contains or is supplemented with commercial advertising or other non-governmental promotional information or material it will be discarded.

 3.2.3.
-The provisions of this policy do not apply to businesses donating coupons or gift certificates that are used as incentives awards to motivate students or employees, provided the incentive does not require the recipient(s) to pay a portion of the coupon or gift.
+The provisions of this policy do not apply to businesses donating coupons or gift certificates that are used as incentives awards to motivate students, provided the incentive does not require the recipient(s) to pay a portion of the coupon or gift.
 For example, a 50% off coupon is regarded as "promotional material" while a coupon for a free item, sufficiently significant to be regarded as an award, is not subject to the limitations of this policy.
 Incentive awards are often donated by business to encourage and support reading programs or other educational objectives.
 Incentive awards are only given if clear objectives or requirements have been satisfied; otherwise the coupon or certificate is "promotional material."
 All incentives must be pre-approved by the WCSD Foundation.

-3.2.4.
-The District will not approve the distribution of any promotional materials during the first two weeks or last two weeks of the school year.
+3.2.5.
+The District will not approve the distribution of any advertising materials during the first week or last week of the school year.

 3.3.
 Sales Representatives and Agents